kotools/types/README.md

 ## Documentation

-Here's useful links to additional documentation for learning more about this
+Here's additional documentation for learning more about this project:
-project:

 - [API reference][api-reference]
 - [Roadmap](documentation/roadmap.md)